 If there is a molecule between the electron source and electron sink, and if that molecule vibrates then (taking the energy of the vibrational quantum as E) indirect tunneling can occur by an additional channel if there is an energy level in the source with energy E above that in the sink.
-After tunneling, the molecule will have a vibrational energy higher by E. In other words, tunneling occurs only when a molecular vibrational energy level of the acceptor.
-The receptor then operates as a spectrometer which allows it to detect a single well-defined energy, E. If the change in energy between donor and acceptor levels is sufficiently large, tunneling current flows across the device only when a molecule with the appropriate vibrational energy is present in the gap.
-If there are several vibrational modes, which one(s) get excited will depend on the relative strengths of the coupling, and that may be expected to depend, among other things on the partial charges on the atoms and the relative orientation of the charge movements with respect to the electron tunneling path."33
+After tunneling, the molecule will have a vibrational energy higher by E. In other words, tunneling occurs only when a molecular vibrational energy E matches the energy difference between the energy level of the donor and the energy level of the acceptor.
+The receptor then operates as a spectrometer which allows it to detect a single well-defined energy, E .
+If the change in energy between donor and acceptor levels is sufficiently large, tunneling current flows across the device only when a molecule with the appropriate vibrational energy is present in the gap.
+If there are several vibrational modes, which one(s) get excited will depend on the relative strengths of the coupling, and that may be expected to depend, among other things on the partial charges on the atoms and the relative orientation of the charge movements with respect to the electron tunneling path."